roads/Mephisto/examples/static_react_task/README.md

 ```bash
 python run_task.py mephisto.task.post_install_script=link_mephisto_task.sh mephisto.task.force_rebuild=true
 ```
-This will run the task and make sure to link the `mephisto-task` package with the local one.
+This will run the task and make sure to link the `mephisto-core` package with the local one.

 Then you can run cypress by going into the webapp directory and running `npm run test`.
 This should open the cypress app.